 Internal mode units that are scheduled with weekly classes normally have three hours of classes per week, although this can differ according to the requirements of particular units.
 Some units, for example, may have fewer on campus classes and include online classes to make up the required number of contact hours.

-Involves: lectures and tutorialsweekly scheduleat least 80% attendance generally 3 hours per week of face-to-face contact (on campus and/or online classes) up to 10 hours per week of reading and assessment preparation digital communication digital learning support communication with staff and students
+Involves: - lectures and tutorials - weekly schedule - at least 80% attendance - up to 10 hours per week of reading and assessment - digital communication - digital learning support - communication with staff and students preparation